8 Anatomy of Aircraft & Spacecraft

 Specific Flap Designs

-There are many different trailing edge flap designs, as summarized in the figure below, each with advantages and disadvantages.
-Among the common designs are plain flaps, which offer simplicity and moderate lift augmentation but with limited effectiveness at low airspeeds.
-Split flaps provide greater lift but at the cost of increased drag, while slotted flaps overcome some of these limitations by preventing flow separation, and so generating higher lift coefficients.
+As summarized in the figure below, there are many different trailing edge flap designs, each with advantages and disadvantages.
+Among the standard designs are plain flaps, which offer simplicity and moderate lift augmentation but with limited effectiveness at low airspeeds.
+Split flaps provide greater lift but at the cost of increased drag, while slotted flaps overcome some of these limitations by preventing flow separation and generating higher lift coefficients.
 Fowler flaps are renowned for their significant lift augmentation and drag reduction, but come with added weight because of their more mechanically complex deployment mechanism.
 Junkers flaps offer substantial lift augmentation, but the external drag of the supporting mechanical structure is a concern.
 Gurney flaps provide a simple modification for lift enhancement and stall delay, albeit with limited effectiveness compared to other designs.

 There are many different flap designs, each with advantages and disadvantages.